Polestar 2 model range expands to three versions

 The Pilot pack expands upon Polestar’s already comprehensive suite of safety features, with the Pixel LED headlights with LED front fog lights, Driver Assistance with Adaptive Cruise Control and Pilot Assist, a 360° camera, parking sensors, and Driver Awareness including Blind Spot Information System (BLIS) with steering support, Cross Traffic Alert with brake support, and Rear Collision Warning all included.

-One shouldn't judge a book by its cover.
-And though the new versions of Polestar 2 have slightly differing contents, they still tell the same story: one of pure, progressive performance.
+Sometimes, it’s okay to judge a book by its cover, because even though the new versions of Polestar 2 have slightly differing contents, they still tell the same story: one of pure, progressive performance.